Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Marshall Stats and Trends

-- Marshall has played 12 games, with six wins against the spread.

-- This season, the Thundering Herd won ATS in their only game as an underdog of 5.5 points or more.

-- Marshall's games this season have eclipsed the over/under six times in 12 opportunities (50%).
+- Marshall's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- In games that Marshall picks up more than 345.1 yards, the team is 6-4 against the spread and 7-3 overall.
+- When Marshall piles up more than 345.1 yards, the team is 6-4 against the spread and 7-3 overall.

-- The Thundering Herd have turned the ball over 23 times this season, three more turnovers than the Ragin' Cajuns have forced (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.